Automated Verification of Algorithms under Weak Memory Models

 Long Term Goal

-The goals of the project is developing formal semantics for various weak memory models and solving their verification problems.
-Indeed, there are a variety of memory models, and a formal framework for defining their semantics and studying the decidability of their verification problems is necessary.
+The goals of the project is developing formal semantics for various weak memory models and defining their relevant correctness criteria.
+Indeed, there are a variety of memory models, and a formal framework for understanding their behaviors and properties is necessary.

 Achievements